- Follow the ‘Camino de Santiago’

 Follow the final, scenic 120-kilometre stretch of the 'Way of St James' through verdant Galicia, from Sarria to Santiago de Compostela Cathedral, entirely on foot.
 On this rewarding seven-night walking tour you’ll be free to set your own pace each day, taking in the pastoral scenery and quaint villages at leisure, whilst mingling with fellow walking enthusiasts and pilgrimage devotees from around the world.
 You’ll be accompanied by a local Camino expert who’ll point you in the right direction and help you gather stamps for your ‘Camino’ passport to earn your official certificate.
 To complete this authentic experience, round off each day with a comfortable stay in a mix of traditional guest-house style accommodation and hotels.

 - Official 'Camino' walking guide for the duration of the tour

 - Official guide in Santiago de Compostela

 Use of audio headsets on guided tours

 Day 1 UK to Santiago to Sarria

-Fly to Santiago de Compostela and transfer to Sarria for an overnight stay at the locally rated 4-star Hotel Alfonso IX.
+Fly to Santiago de Compostela and from here transfer to the starting point of your tour, Sarria, for an overnight stay at the locally rated 4-star Hotel Alfonso IX (3Q).
 D